 We expect to face competition from existing products and products in development for each of our product candidates.
-With respect to AOC 1001, there are currently no approved therapies to treat the underlying cause of DM1.
-Products currently in development to treat DM1 include: tideglusib, a GSK3-ß inhibitor in late-stage clinical development by AMO Pharma, Ltd. for the congenital phenotype of DM1; DYNE-101, an antibody fragment, or Fab, linked oligonucleotide that is being evaluated outside of the US in a Phase 1/2 clinical trial by Dyne Therapeutics Inc.; gene editing treatments in preclinical development by various companies collaborating with Vertex Pharmaceuticals, Inc., including Entrada Therapeutics, Inc.'s ENTR-701, an EEV-conjugated PMO.
-There are a growing number of companies in preclinical development pursuing different paths to treat DM1, including Design Therapeutics, Inc. and PepGen, Inc., and we expect that the space will continue to evolve as additional candidates advance.
+There are currently no approved therapies to treat the underlying cause of DM1.
+Products currently in development to treat DM1 include: AMO-02, a GSK3-ß inhibitor in late-stage clinical development by AMO Pharma, Ltd. for the congenital phenotype of DM1; DYNE-101, an antibody fragment, or Fab, linked oligonucleotide that is being evaluated outside of the US in a Phase 1/2 clinical trial by Dyne Therapeutics Inc.; gene editing treatments in preclinical development by various companies collaborating with Vertex Pharmaceuticals, Inc., including Entrada Therapeutics, Inc.'s ENTR-701, an EEV-conjugated PMO.
+There is a growing number of companies in preclinical development pursuing different paths to treat DM1, including Design Therapeutics, Inc. and PepGen, Inc., and we expect that the space will continue to evolve as additional investigational therapies advance.

-There are currently no therapies to treat the underlying cause of facioscapulohumeral muscular dystrophy, or FSHD.
-Products currently in development to treat FSHD include: losmapimod, a repurposed p38 MAPK inhibitor that may modulate DUX4 expression, which is being evaluated in a Phase 3 clinical trial by Fulcrum Therapeutics Inc; and RO7204239, a monoclonal antibody against latent myostatin, which is currently being evaluated in a Phase 2 clinical trial by F. Hoffmann-La Roche AG.
-There are a growing number of companies in preclinical development pursuing different paths to treat FSHD, including Arrowhead Pharmaceuticals, Dyne Therapeutics and miRecule, Inc./Sanofi S.A., and we expect that the space will continue to evolve as additional candidates advance.
+There are currently no approved therapies to treat the underlying cause of FSHD.
+Products currently in development to treat FSHD include: RO7204239, a monoclonal antibody against latent myostatin, which is currently being evaluated in a Phase 2 clinical trial by F. Hoffmann-La Roche AG; ARO-DUX4, an investigational RNAi therapeutic by Arrowhead Pharmaceuticals which was out-licensed to Sarepta Therapeutics, Inc. in November 2024, is currently being evaluated outside the U.S. in a Phase 1/2a trial.
+There is a growing number of companies in preclinical development pursuing different paths to treat FSHD, including, Dyne Therapeutics, miRecule, Inc./Sanofi S.A., Kate Therapeutics/Novartis, Armatus Bio/Solid Bio, and Celularity.
+We expect that the space will continue to evolve as additional investigational therapies advance.